-Re-watch the stories of each of the resilient people and answer the below set of questions.
+Re-watch the stories of each of the Resilient Women and answer the below set of questions.

-- What are some of the self-limiting beliefs each of the girls faced growing up? - Why do you think their VIP viewed them differently to how they viewed themselves? - How could they have benefited from hearing the views of their VIP when they were faced with challenges?
+- What are some of the self-limiting beliefs each of the girls faced growing up? - Why do you think their VIP viewed them differently to how they viewed themselves? - How could the women have benefited from hearing the views of their VIP when they were faced with challenges?